orb-lang/helm/doc/md/helm/helm-db.md

 #### Version 3: Millisecond\-resolution timestamps\.

-  We want to accomplish two things here: change the format of all existing timestamps, and change the default to have millisecond resolution and use "T" instead of " " as the separator\.
+  We want to accomplish two things here: change the format of all existing timestamps, and change the default to have millisecond resolution and useT" instead of " " as the separator\.

+"
 SQLite being what it is, the latter requires us to copy everything to a new table\.
 This must be done for the `project` and `repl` tables\.